PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 ### Type
 <div class="parameter">
     <div class="parameter__info">
-        <span>Use procedurally generated clouds or image texture for the clouds.</span>
+        <span>Use procedurally generated clouds or image texture for the clouds.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">Clouds with PSA can be created using either procedurally generated algorithms or image texture-based methods.
+Procedural clouds offer greater control over the appearance and are quick to render, while image texture-based clouds can achieve a specific look or style but are limited by the chosen image or texture.</span>
     </div>
     <div class="parameter__video"></div>
 </div>